seng438-winter-2023/seng438-a5-Cdmpc/seng438-a5-team_number.md

 Neil did the plotting for the graphs and some of the write up for the lab.
 Carlos did majority of the lab write up.

 # Difficulties encountered, challenges overcome, and lessons learned
+During this lab, we had trouble figuring out what tasks we were supposed to do.
+The assignment guideline didn't have enough details, which made it harder for us.
+But we were able to overcome this by working together and using external resources to understand the software better.

+This experience taught us an important lesson as engineering students.
+It's crucial to learn about the software before using it.
+At first, we had a hard time using the software because we didn't understand how it worked.
+So, we learned that it's essential to educate ourselves about the software's features before using it to avoid similar problems in the future.

 # Comments/feedback on the lab itself